awsdocs/aws-greengrass-developer-guide/doc_source/hardware-security.md

 ## Supported Cipher Suites for Hardware Security Integration<a name="cipher-suites-for-hsm"></a>

 AWS IoT Greengrass supports a set of cipher suites when the core is configured for hardware security\.
 This is a subset of the cipher suites that are supported when the core is configured to use file\-based security\.
-For more information, see [AWS IoT Greengrass Cipher Suites](gg-sec.md#gg-cipher-suites)\.
+For more information, see [TLS Cipher Suites Support](gg-sec.md#gg-cipher-suites)\.

 **Note**
 When connecting to the Greengrass core from Greengrass devices over the local network, be sure to use one of the supported cipher suites to make the TLS connection\.